robmcmullen/atari800-shmem/README.rst

 * python 2.7 (but not 3.x yet) capable of building C extensions
 * numpy

+Optionally:

+* Cython (only if you want to modify the .pyx files)

 The wxPython front-end additionally requires:

 * wxPython 3.0.2 (classic, not Phoenix yet)